• Skip to main content

 Three crab cakes on a black plate with sliced tomatoes.

 The secret to the best tasting crab cakes is to use good quality fresh lump crabmeat and only enough filler to bind the delicate cakes together.
 Like my Fish Cakes, they make an outstanding light main dish, and you can also serve them as a sandwich topped with a bun and some tartar sauce.
-Mini crab cakes, like my Fried Crab Claws and my Crispy Fried Oysters, also make an impressive crowd-pleasing appetizer.
+Mini crab cakes, like my Fried Crab Claws, Deviled Crab, and my Crispy Fried Oysters, also make an impressive crowd-pleasing appetizer.

 Why this recipe works: